 Heath Vinicombe (Software Engineer at Pinterest) explains**:

 “Annotations are short keywords or phrases between one and six words that describe the subject of the Pin.
 In addition to its text content, each annotation also has a confidence score and a language associated with it.
 We extract multiple annotations per Pin across a total of 28 languages.
+The first step in computing annotations for a Pin is to extract potential candidates from a variety of text sources such as:

 • Pin title, description, URL